endlos99/xdt99/doc/MANUAL.md

 After this foray into managing disks and files of various formats, let's return to `xas99` now.
-The cross-assembler not only generates code for the Editor/Assembler cartridge, but also raw binary code and MAME-style cartridges, which can be used independent from E/A.
+The cross-assembler not only generates code for the Editor/Assembler cartridge, but also raw binary code and MAME-style cartridges, which can be used independently of E/A.

 The cartridge option `-c` automatically generates a GPL header and then assembles everything into a MAME-style cartridge RPK archive.